Acquiring the services you need to succeed at Central Community College

 Intake and Academic Accommodation Process

-- Student provides appropriate verifying disability documentation.
+- Student provides appropriate verifying disability documentation prior to the intake interview.

 - Student schedules an intake interview with a disability services director.